 Rose & Crown, Cuckfield

-The Rose & Crown is situated in the picturesque village Cuckfield, around 35 minutes from Brighton.
+The Rose & Crown is situated in the picturesque village of Cuckfield, around 35 minutes from Brighton.
 Serving modern British food and a great selection of drinks there’s the lounge or main restaurant area you can enjoy your food in.
 The Rose and Crown’s menu is regularly-changing depending on the seasons and ingredients available.
-The presentation is top marks and you can enjoy this all in the the warm surroundings of a 17th century coaching inn dining room & bar.
+The presentation is top marks and you can enjoy this all in the warm surroundings of a 17th-century coaching inn dining room & bar.

 Fountain Inn, Ashurst

-Beautiful olde world inn in the sleepy village of Ashurst.
+Beautiful old-world inn in the sleepy village of Ashurst.
 A free house and ‘Cask Marque’ accredited, the Fountain has plenty of local ales on offer as well as the more recognised international beers and lagers.
-Complete with wonky floorboards, inglenook fireplaces and the heart warming smell of homemade cooking wafting in from the kitchen, you will not want to go home.
+Complete with wonky floorboards, inglenook fireplaces and the heartwarming smell of homemade cooking wafting in from the kitchen, you will not want to go home.

 The Crown, Horsted Keynes

 The Crown Inn is situated at Horsted Keynes, just past Lindfield around 35 minutes from Brighton.
-It’s set in a 16th century building which has been serving this part of Sussex for over 250 years!
-A beautiful spot to cosy up in front of the Inglenook fire and enjoy a winter drink, if you choose to indulge in a few there’s also rooms above the dining room so you can relax for the night – perfect!
+It’s set in a 16th-century building which has been serving this part of Sussex for over 250 years!
+A beautiful spot to cosy up in front of the Inglenook fire and enjoy a winter drink, if you choose to indulge in a few there are also rooms above the dining room so you can relax for the night – perfect!
 Don’t miss out on the annual ‘Lighting of the fire’ evening which is always a great community event.